 on the right (leading south/southeast).
 This detour is easy and visits an infrequently seen, isolated arch.
 Once back on the Devils Garden Primitive Loop

 Some parts in this area become treacherous when the rock is wet or snowy.
 There is one rock face that must be navigated via a ledge and another tricky spot where a depression often fills with water and must be circumnavigated.
+In some spots rocks or tree branches are piled up to make the ledges easier to navigate.
 Most hikers with grippy shoes report excitement without dunkings.
 (If you are concerned about these obstacles, you can visit Private Arch and then retrace your steps back to the Devils Garden Main Trail

 at the Landscape Arch